AsirRahman/AsirRahman/README.md

-- 👋 Hi, I’m @AsirRahman
-- 👀 I’m interested in Game Dev, Data science and Machine learning.
-- 🌱 I’m currently learning Python
+- Hello!
+My name is Asir Rahman, so you can call me just Asir :).
+Im interested in programming for 2 years and Im currently learning Python.
+Im now learning modules like PyGame, Numpy (his are the main modules that Im learning).

 <!---
 AsirRahman/AsirRahman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.